method5/plsql_lexer/README.md

  - *MISPLACED_HINTS* - Find hint in the wrong place.
 For example, `insert into /*+ append */ ...` is incorrect because the hint should be placed immediately after the `insert`.

+**Experimental**

+ - *PLSQL_PARSER* - Parse statements into a syntax tree.
+Currently this is highly unstable and only supports a small subset of SELECT statements.

 See the top of each file in the packages directory for more thorough documentation.

 **Types**